CUBRID/cubrid-manual/en/sql/function/information_fn.rst

 .. note::

-    In version lower than CUBRID 9.0, the value at the time of CREATE TABLE has been saved when the DATE value of the DATE, DATETIME, TIME, TIMESTAMP column has been specified to SYS_DATE, SYS_DATETIME, SYS_TIME, SYS_TIMESTAMP while creating a table.
+    In version lower than CUBRID 9.0, the value at the time of CREATE TABLE has been saved when the value of the DATE, DATETIME, TIME, TIMESTAMP column has been specified as SYS_DATE, SYS_DATETIME, SYS_TIME, SYS_TIMESTAMP while creating a table.
 Therefore, to enter the value at the time of data INSERT in version lower than CUBRID 9.0, the function should be entered to the VALUES clause of the INSERT syntax.

 INDEX_CARDINALITY
 =================